 French toast is a favorite breakfast treat for many people, but it’s not usually a very healthy option… until now!
-These mini French toast casserole cups are 21 Day Fix approved and only 1 WW Freestyle point per cup!
+These mini French toast casserole cups are 21 Day Fix approved and super kid friendly!
 This post contains affiliate links for products I’m obsessed with.

 **These Mini French Toast Casserole Cups were originally published on 4/4/15, and I’ve updated it recently with new pictures, a video, and some FAQ’s to help you enjoy the recipe even more**!